 When you first see a claim you want to share, STOP.
 Why do you want to share it?
 How do you know the claim is true?

 If you can’t find better coverage on the claim, the real work begins.
-It starts by trying to trace the claim to the source.
+Try to trace the claim to the source.
 If the claim is about research, can you find the journal it appeared in?
 If the claim is about an event, can you find the news publication in which it was originally reported?
+Where do the links in the story you’re reading lead to?
 (Trace claims, quotes, and media back to the original source).

 We should say a bit more about strong emotion.
 Above all, it’s these claims that you must fact-check.
 This comic from The Oatmeal explains why we feel strong emotions when we encounter certain kinds of information.